telerik/kendo-ui-core/docs/api/javascript/ui/window.md

 The server URL that will be requested.

+##### options.cache `Boolean`

+Indicates whether the Ajax request may use a previously cached response.
+By default Ajax request caching is not used.

 ##### options.data `Object`

 A JSON object containing the data that will be passed to the server.